argoproj-labs/hera/docs/examples/metrics.md

-# Prometheus metrics
+# Metrics

 This example showcases the classic diamond workflow along with metrics used to track the workflow.
 For information on how to use metrics and what metrics are accessible out of the box with Argo see: https://argoproj.github.io/argo-workflows/metrics/#grafana-dashboard-for-argo-controller-metrics

 ```python